Skip to main content

 “She is… she is…” he sounded normal “I am calling since Baba and Jetha moshai read about the agitation in the local paper and…”

 “Oh.”
 A smile curved her lips.
-“We are fine Dada, how are you?”
+“We are fine, Dada, how are you?”

 “Everything is alright here too, Boudi.
-Baba wants to know if there is a number we can contact in case of emergency?”
+Baba wants to know if there is a number we can contact in case of an emergency?”
 He asked as Binoy nodded.

 “Sure.
 The owner of the house has a telephone.
 Please write it down.”
 Bondita was happy to speak to Somnath like nothing had changed.

-“Take care Boudi.”
+“Take care, Boudi.”

-“You too Dada, and take care of Asha.”
+“You too, Dada, and take care of Asha.”,

 “This is no way to protest.”
 Binoy shook his head at the newspaper “So many are dying every day.
 They should have the patience and trust the government to…”